apache/celix-site/source/contributing/releasing.md

 ## Create, sign and publish artifacts

-Since Celix only releases source artifacts, creating the artifact is simple and straightforward First verify that all changes are committed to the release branch and the branch is pushed to github
+Since Celix only releases source artifacts, creating the artifact is simple and straightforward.
+First verify that all changes are committed to the release branch and the branch is pushed to GitHub.

 ```bash
 # Create symbolic link so the archive has a directory with version information